15 kV AC railway electrification: History

 The first electrified railways used series-wound DC motors, first at 600 V and then 1,500 V. Areas with 3 kV DC catenaries (primarily in Eastern Europe) used two 1,500 V DC motors in series.
 But even at 3 kV, the current needed to power a heavy train (particularly in rural and mountainous areas) can be excessive.
 Although increasing the transmission voltage decreases the current and associated resistive losses for a given power, insulation limits make higher voltage traction motors impractical.
 Transformers on each locomotive are thus required to step high transmission voltages down to practical motor operating voltages.
 Before the development of suitable ways to efficiently transform DC currents through power electronics, efficient transformers strictly required alternating current (AC); thus high voltage electrified railways adopted AC along with the electric power distribution system (see War of the currents).

 The 50 Hz (60 Hz in North America) AC grid was already established at the beginning of the 20th century.
 Although series-wound motors can in principle run on AC as well as DC (the reason they are also known as universal motors) large series-wound traction motors had problems with such high frequencies.
 High inductive reactance of the motor windings caused commutator flashover problems and the non-laminated magnetic pole-pieces originally designed for DC exhibited excessive eddy current losses.
 Using a lower AC frequency alleviated both problems.

-In the German-speaking countries, high-voltage electrification began at 16 2/3 hertz, exactly one third of the national power grid frequency of 50 Hz.
+In the German-speaking countries, high-voltage electrification began at 16 2/3 Hz, exactly one third of the national power grid frequency of 50 Hz.
 This facilitated the operation of rotary converters from the grid frequency and allowed dedicated railway power generators to operate at the same shaft speed as a standard 50 Hz generator by reducing the number of pole pairs by a factor of three.
 For example, a generator turning at 1,000 rpm would be wound with two pole pairs rather than six.

 Separate plants supply railway power in Austria, Switzerland and Germany, except for Mecklenburg-Western Pomerania and Saxony-Anhalt; converters powered by the grid supply railway power in those two German states plus Sweden and Norway.
-Norway also has two hydro-electric power plants dedicated for railway power with 16 2/3 hertz output.
+Norway also has two hydro-electric power plants dedicated for railway power with 16 2/3 Hz output.